kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	ActiveInterceptorCompleted bool `json:"activeInterceptorCompleted,omitempty" protobuf:"varint,4,opt,name=activeInterceptorCompleted"`

 	// ExpectedInterceptorFinishTime is the time at which the eviction process step is expected to
-	// end for the current interceptor and its class.
+	// end for the active interceptor.
 	// May be empty if no estimate can be made.
 	// +optional
 	ExpectedInterceptorFinishTime *metav1.Time `json:"expectedInterceptorFinishTime,omitempty" protobuf:"bytes,5,opt,name=expectedInterceptorFinishTime"`